 - WHAT are the key messages you want the audiences who are involved in your communications activities to take away?

-Many PRe experts will tell you that proper research almost guarantees you some surprising findings and new useful insights.
-You must hold primary research (focus groups, surveys, and interviews – the most expensive) and secondary research (think Internet/social media research, literature reviews, and fact-finding) in order to find real data that will help you find true answers to the questions above.
+the most expensive) and secondary research (Internet/social media research, literature reviews, and fact-finding) in order to find real data that will help you find true answers to the questions above.

 In the planning stage, you have to focus on the best ways to find a solution to the communication problem or PR goal.
 Goals and objectives are created in this phase.
-Your objectives have to be:
+Your objectives have to be SMART:

 These features will help you create and evaluate the implementation.